vistaprint/grunt-js-test/README.md

 By default a datetime in the format of `YYYY-MM-DD HHMMSS` will be used.

+#### Filters

+These filters allow you to narrow down the tests you run via the `js-test` CLI.
+These can be useful when you want are writing a test and want to test it, or a single test is failing and you want to debug it.

+##### --file

+Pass `--file=test/something.js` to provide the path to a specific file you want to run.

+##### --search

+Pass `--search=jquery` with a simple string run only the tests that have file names containing the given string.
+This filter is always case insensitive.
+You can use `*` for a wildcard match.

+##### --bail

+Pass `--bail` to stop running tests once a single unit test fails.

+##### --log

+Pass `--log` to pass all `console.log` statements from your unit tests from PhantomJS to the Node console.

 ### Task Options

 All options of `js-test` are optional, if you specify nothing, it will run all JavaScript files anywhere in your project directory, recursively matching `*.unittests.js`.